Tips for Feeding a Baby With a Cleft Lip or Cleft Palate - Baby Chick

 • Synchronize “squeezing” milk to the child from the bottle with their sucking pattern.

-Feeding Solid Foods to a Baby with a Cleft Lip or Palate
+3. Feeding Solid Foods to a Baby With a Cleft Lip or Palate

-Just as with children without a cleft lip or cleft palate, you can introduce solid foods around six months.
-You should watch for signs your child is ready to start solids, such as holding their head up on their own, sitting upright with minimal support, and showing interest when others eat.
+Just as with children without a cleft lip or cleft palate, you can introduce solid foods around 6 months.
+You should watch for signs your child is ready to start solids.
+These include holding their head up on their own, sitting upright with minimal support, and showing interest when others eat.
 If you are unsure your child is ready, speak with their healthcare team.
 Children with a cleft palate may experience food entering their noses while eating.
 This can be alarming and very uncomfortable for the child.
 The child can usually clear the food by sneezing or drinking.10

 To help the child handle the food in their mouth easier, children with a cleft palate need to start with thicker purees with no clumps.
 As your child grows comfortable with the purees, you can slowly add more textures with other soft foods.
 It’s helpful to work with your healthcare team and a feeding specialist for guidance on feeding your little one solid foods.10